hijoput4/SharingWare/OTHERS/linux.md

 ### Wine / Proton are a cancer and a blessing:
 They do enable Windows software to run ...mostly... but they are quirky and configuring each app takes at least 1GB space for its profiles (called prefixes for some reason).
-So if you want to run a windows app that weights 1mb, and you need a 1GB prefix for it.
+So if you want to run a windows app that weights 1mb, you need a 1GB prefix for it.
 Prefixes are not mandatory, you could install and run all your wine apps (-no you can't-) in one prefix, but when one fails, or the prefix gets corrupted (very common) you lose everything for ALL apps installed there, including savegames for the case of games.